Our senses are more important than you might first think.

-Mindful Moments are great for stabling moods and easing anxiety (reference this).
+Mindful Moments are great for stabling moods and easing anxiety.
 However, they can be tricky to find organically, especially now that we’re all more or less homebound.
 Luckily there are lots of things that you can do to create your own mindful moments.
 And our team of sensory experts are here to help you use your senses to find mindful moments that are perfect for you!

 Did you know that our sense of smell is directly linked to our memory and mood?

 When we smell something, sensory information is sent to our brains via our Olfactory Bulb (our smell centre) which happens to be closely connected to our Amygdala and Hippocampus (memory and emotion centres).
 Because of this, smells are likely to have a more significant effect on your mood.